boschrexroth/bodas-data-management-samples/iso15143ApiEndpoints/README.md

 - Client ID: OAuth2 client ID of your fleet,
 - Client secret: OAuth2 secret of your fleet,
-- scope: OAuth2 scope of your fleet,
+- Scope: OAuth2 scope of your fleet,
 - projectID: Bodas Connect project ID,
 - fleetId: Your fleet ID